Information for staff

 Code of practice for working collaboratively on bespoke teaching sessions

-- Access to relevant information: We require access to relevant Moodle sites and selected samples of student writing as part of planning a bespoke session.
+- Access to relevant information.
+We require access to relevant Moodle sites and selected samples of student assignments as part of planning a bespoke session.

-- Review and evaluation: We need access to student and staff feedback in order to continuously review and evaluate our offering, ensuring that it meets the evolving student needs.
+- Review and evaluation.
+We need access to student and staff feedback in order to continuously review and evaluate our offer and ensure that it meets the evolving student needs.

-- Sustainability: We work hard to balance new demand with existing committments.
+- Sustainability.
+We work hard to balance new demand with existing commitments.
 This works through subject staff sometimes taking on individual responsibility for a session that has previously been taught collaboratively.